fogata/level/README.md

 There is a delete for the virtual cart, but it is not exposed via api.
 I missed an "owner" for the virtual cart, so I put a user ID in the cart.
 It would be prudent for a commercial application to put more logs and unit tests.
 It would be valid to create an article registration and delivery fee and not a sql script like I did.
 Proposed improvements:
-Circuit breaker / retry pattern
+- Circuit breaker / retry pattern.
-JWT to authenticate the api
+- JWT to authenticate the api.
 I hope the final result has served the purpose of this test.